Direxion Daily Small Cap Bull 3x Shares

 TNA

-TNA is a leveraged exchange-traded fund (ETF); it is not a conventional company in any specific sector or industry.
+TNA is an exchange-traded fund (ETF); it is not an individual company but a financial instrument.

-It seeks to deliver triple the daily performance of the Russell 2000 Index, making it a high-risk, tactical trading instrument for speculating on small-cap stock movements.
+Its identity is a leveraged fund that aims to deliver triple the daily performance of small-cap U.S. stocks, making it a high-risk, high-potential trading tool for speculating on market movements.

 Investment Opinion: Should I buy TNA Today?